 - Place the chops between two sheets of plastic wrap and pound them out to about ¼-inch thickness using a rolling pin (or forgo the plastic and use a meat mallet, if you have one).
 Place the pork chops in a sealable plastic bag.

-- In a mixing bowl, whisk together the soy sauce, rice wine vinegar, black vinegar, sesame oil, five-spice powder, and sugar.
+- In a mixing bowl, whisk together the soy sauce, Chinese rice wine vinegar, black vinegar, sesame oil, garlic, five-spice powder, and brown sugar.
 Pour the mixture over your pork chops, turning them over to make sure they're coated well, then press as much air out of the bag as you can and seal.
 Refrigerate for at least one hour, but it's best to leave them overnight.

 - In a large, heavy-bottomed frying pan (like a cast iron pan), add your oil and heat to medium-high.
 The best way to test this is to take a pinch of bread crumbs and add them to the oil.
 If they sizzle immediately, your oil is ready.